Ephykim/Counter-app/README.md

 # Counter-app
-I built a simple counter app using vanilla Javascript
+I built a simple counter app using vanilla Javascript, HTML5 and CSS3